okwinza/icecast2-php-api/README.md

 # IceCast2 PHP API

+## Warning: This project is EOL, outdated and has been abandoned.
+Use it at your own risk.

 ## Overview
 This is fully functional, easy-to-use, RESTful API interface for your icecast2-based radio station.
 It's based on a popular Slim Framework which makes it very flexible and reliable solution.